hacks-guide/Guide_Vita/docs/uninstalling-cfw.md

 1. Open the Settings application.
 1. Navigate to "HENkaku Settings".
 1. Disable the "Enable Version Spoofing" setting if it is on.
-1. Reboot your device.
-1. While the console is starting, hold the <Btn btn="l" /> button.
-This will disable any plugins running on your Vita.
+1. Reboot your device and hold down the <Btn btn="l" /> button to disable plugins while booting
 1. Once the console has been rebooted, open the Settings application.
 1. Navigate to "System".
 1. Click on "System Information", and verify that the System Software does not say 3.74 or 変革.
 1. Navigate out of the "System" menu and open "System Update".
 1. Select "Update using Wi-Fi".
 1. There should be a message onscreen saying "A new version of the system software is avaliable."
-    + If you changed your mind, exit out of the updater.
 1. Click "Next".
 1. Click "Yes" to the onscreen prompt to confirm the closing of all other running applications.
 1. Scroll to the bottom of the Software License Agreement and click "Accept".